Words from Our Governors

-I work as an Early Years Adviser for a large Childcare Charity and my work includes spearheading a national Maths Champions programme and acting a lead safeguarding designated officer supporting nurseries all over the UK with any concerns or queries they may have.
-In my role I also deliver a wide range of training to nursery owners, practitioners and childminders including at specialist childcare expos.
+I worked as an Early Years Adviser for a large Childcare Charity and my work includes spearheading a national Maths Champions programme and acting a lead safeguarding designated officer supporting nurseries all over the UK with any concerns or queries they may have.
+In my role I also delivered a wide range of training to nursery owners, practitioners and childminders including at specialist childcare expos.

 I wanted to become a Governor to use my interests and training to support the school my step-daughter attends.
 As a Governor I bring a wealth of knowledge of education on different levels, including having trained as a primary school teacher myself, specialising in maths and science.
 My aim is to be the voice of the children and ensure they are all able to meet their full potential through the excellent education and support the school offers.

 I have been a parent governor since my eldest daughter started at Copthorne Infant School.My work involves developing ways to understand large amounts of information, which enables me to come up with effective solutions to complex problems, and bring a data-driven perspective in my role as governor.As the father of three children, I try to encourage them in everything they do, and I relish the opportunity to support the staff as they work to give all the children the best possible education.James Scholes

 I have been a Parent Governor at Leys Junior School since September 2018; I also sit on the Resource Management Committee.

 My interest in Leys Junior School began to grow from the small initial support I provided from my own business.
 In 2017 I had helped with the supply of visual wall graphics to make the library area visually more stimulating for the children.
 The use that the school has had from this, together with the look on the children’s faces was enough for me to realise that perhaps there may be opportunities here for me to be able to make a difference.